W3 Wine School

 Muscat Blanc is used to produce both dry white wines and sweet wines.

-This card is about the dry Muscat Blanc.
+This page is about the dry Muscat Blanc.

 Muscat Blanc Flavors